masaaldosey/masaaldosey.github.io/_books/book_00.md

 ---

 Most history books taught me the course of history.
-None explained my why things happened the way they happened, and not in any other manner.
+None explained my why things happened the way they happened. _Sapiens_ stands out in this aspect.
-_Sapiens_ stands out in this aspect.
 Thank you Yuval!